By Christopher Brown of OCDCarCare.com

 IF Ceramic Coating Manufacturers Wanted to ACCURATELY Report and Market the ACTUAL hardness gains of their products — WHEN APPLIED TO SURFACES — they could EASILY do so.

-Before suggesting a fair test, let’s first address WHO should perform the test while recording and reporting the results.
+Before suggesting a fair test, and its parameters, let’s first address WHO should perform the test while recording and reporting the results.

 A FAIR Applied Ceramic Coating Hardness Test for Manufacturers: